 Introduction to Latin American Literary and Cultural Studies

-Survey course that introduces students to the analysis of Latin American and Latinx literary and cultural materials.
-Each unit begins with the study of a key concept (from colonialism to nationalism to gender, race, latinidad, diaspora, borders) and is paired with relevant materials that span the 16th century to the present day.
+Undergraduate survey that introduces students to the analysis of Latin American literary and cultural materials.
+Each unit begins with the study of a key concept (from colonialism to nationalism to gender, race, diaspora, borders) and is paired with relevant materials that span the 16th century to the present day.

 Spring 2020, Washington University in St. Louis, Department of Romance Languages and Literatures